 Michelle is passionate about children's rights and ensuring children and young people are heard.

-She joined the Hub in 2020 hoping that her skills mix could be used to complement the rest of the amazing team to support and nurture the next generation of young people in Lydney.
+She joined the Hub in 2020 hoping that her skills mix could be used to compliment the rest of the amazing team to support and nurture the next generation of young people in Lydney.

 Mary Bruce, Volunteer Youth Support Worker